-Some of the best tablet deals right now include some noteworthy iPad deals.
-On any given day of the week retailers will have one — if not more — iPad deals available.
+From previous to current-gen models like new iPad Air, there are plenty of iPad deals to be had right now.
 Generally speaking, depending on the iPad you're looking for, you can expect to save from $15 to $500.
-Naturally, the higher-capacity iPad Pros see the biggest discounts.
+Naturally, the higher-capacity iPad Pros see the biggest discounts,

-When it comes to the category of tablets, the Apple iPad is a tough act to beat.
+The Apple iPad is one of the best tablets to buy and is one tough act to beat.
 From the traditional iPad to the lightweight iPad Air, to the powerful iPad Pro, Apple has a tablet for everyone.

 Although the price of iPads lean toward the expensive side, a solid iPad deal can help ease the strain on your wallet.
 Luckily, we're currently seeing discounts on everything from previous-gen iPads to the latest iPad Pro.